-Clubs: If you reside in an English speaking or European country, (I am not familiar with South America and Africa), you can be assure there is an Orchid Club with monthly meetings somewhere near you.
-Unfortunately, in some countries, Orchid-clubs exists in name only and are managed by the State Government.
+Clubs: In most English speaking or European countries, you will find an Orchid Club with monthly meetings.
+Sadly, in some countries, Orchid-clubs exists in name only and are managed by the State Government.

 What does an Orchid Club do or can do for you?

-* The members of a well run Club meet regularly, at least once a month, in a Club house.
+* Club Members meet regularly, at least once a month.

-* Clubs usually invite “guest speakers” to talk about specific issues i.e. diseases, cultural issues, national or international shows and events, day trips, etc..
+* Clubs invite “guest speakers” to talk about specific issues i.e. diseases, cultural issues, national or international shows.

-* Some clubs have “extra" meetings, often for novices, to discuss cultural issues and exchange views and experience.
+* Some clubs have meetings for novices, to discuss cultural issues, exchange views and experience.

-* It is common for clubs to run an in-house competition that last a full year.
-In every meeting, club members table their orchids.
-These orchids are judged and the winners (1st, 2nd, 3rd) receive points.
+* Most clubs run an in-house competition that last a full year.
+In meetings, members table their orchids.
+The orchids are judged, the winners receive points.
 At the end of the year, the overall winners are announce and receive a price.

-Orchid nurseries: As the name suggests, orchid nurseries specialize in growing and selling orchids and some even grow orchids from seed (seedlings).
+Orchid nurseries: Orchid nurseries specialize in growing and selling orchids.
 I have seen orchid nurseries in Holland with many hundreds of thousands of plants, ready to sell.
-Experienced employees can and do give reliable advice.
-In your “local” orchid nursery, you can find orchids that grow easily in your area and if they do not have what ever you would like to buy, they can tell you where to go.
+Employees can and do give reliable advice.
 Many nurseries also have “exotic” lines for the experienced growers.

-f).
-Check your plants daily for pests, diseases and injuries.
+c) Check your plants daily for pests, diseases and injuries.
 You can control many pests by "removing" ants from the area you keep your orchids.
-Protect useful predatory insects, like praying mantis, spiders, lady beetles, certain wasps, etc..
+Protect useful predatory insects, like praying mantis, spiders, lady beetles, certain wasps, etc...
 You always need them.